-Gabriella relocated to Singapore from the London office and has also spent six months working in the Singapore and Hong Kong offices of the firm.
+Gabriella has also spent time working in the Singapore and Hong Kong offices of the firm.

 Acting for a contractor consortium in a US$1.5 billion SIAC arbitration relating to the construction of an oil and petrochemical refinery in South East Asia.

 Acting for an Asian energy company in an ICC LNG pricing arbitration.